mmuman/nativefiledialog/README.md

  - No support for file filter names -- ex: "Image Files" (*.png, *.jpg).
 Nameless filters are supported, however.
  - GTK Zenity implementation's process exec error handling does not gracefully handle numerous error cases, choosing to abort rather than cleanup and return.
  - GTK 3 spams one warning per dialog created.
+ - On Haiku, the file open dialog either shows only allowed files or all files, which is chosen at build time.

 # Copyright and Credit #